jeml-lang/jeml/README.md

 ### Lists
 In JEML, lists are similar to maps.
-However, list values don't have keys, just values.
-Lists are also heterogeneous, meaning their values can be of any type (besides maps).
+However, lists don't use keys, just values.
+Lists are also heterogeneous, meaning their values can be of any type (besides map).
 Lists, however, are not standalone like maps.
-They must be assigned to a key and belong in another structure, like a map.
+They must be assigned to a key or belong to a structure, like a map or another list.

 ```jeml
   map {